CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

-# Challenge 06: Configure an AI Hub and Promptflow
+# Challenge 06: Configure an AI Hub and Prompt Flow
 ### Estimated Time: 60 Minutes
 ## Introduction

 There are a lot of ways to create a chatbot.
-For this challenge, you will use Prompt Flow within Azure AI Studio.
-Azure OpenAI Prompt Flow is a development tool designed to streamline the entire lifecycle of AI applications powered by Large Language Models (LLMs).
-Prompt Flow simplifies the process of prototyping, experimenting, iterating, and deploying AI applications.
+For this challenge, you will use prompt flow within Azure AI Studio.
+Azure OpenAI prompt flow is a development tool designed to streamline the entire lifecycle of AI applications powered by Large Language Models (LLMs).
+Prompt flow simplifies the process of prototyping, experimenting, iterating, and deploying AI applications.

 Here's a simple overview of each service used: